 When it comes to protecting IP, implementing some relatively basic cybersecurity solutions can have a significant impact.
 For example, the use of authentication software, which allows for controlling and identifying user roles and continuously tracking access, and data encryption can go a long way in protecting proprietary business intelligence.
 Additionally, firewalls and antivirus solutions can be used in conjunction with more sophisticated cyber security solutions as the first line of defense to help protect connected networks from potential threats.

 Failing to secure IT infrastructure at manufacturing facilities can have devastating consequences to ongoing business operations and long-term competitive advantages.
 Don’t let a hacker take your operation offline or worse yet, steal the secrets to your success just because you failed to act.
-If you’re ready to learn more or want to begin the process of evaluating your current risk and implementing a comprehensive and strategic cybersecurity plan, the team at ATB is here to help.
+If you’re ready to learn more or want to begin the process of evaluating your current risk and implementing a comprehensive and strategic cybersecurity plan, the team at ATB is here to help by specializing in technology for manufacturing companies.